interkosmos/fortran-unix/README.md

 ### Fortran Package Manager

-Using fpm, a preprocessor flag has to be passed to GNU Fortran.
+Using FPM, a preprocessor flag has to be passed to GNU Fortran.
 On FreeBSD:

 ```
 $ fpm build --profile release --flag "-D__FreeBSD__"